gaberob/gaberob.github.io/content/_index.md

 # Education
-- Bachelors in Information Technology and Supply Chain Managment, Concentration in Cybersecurity
+- Bachelors in Information Technology and Supply Chain Management, Concentration in Cybersecurity

 # Job Experience